-Cost of Quality (CoQ) – is the cost incurred on the effort to ensure that the output produced matches against the requirements.
+Cost of Quality (CoQ) – is the cost incurred in the effort to ensure that the output produced matches the requirements.

-This includes cost of activities performed to ensure that good quality product is produced (training, testing, equipment) AND the cost of activities performed as a result of producing bad quality product (rework, scrap).
+This includes the cost of activities performed to ensure that a good quality product is produced (training, testing, equipment) AND the cost of activities performed as a result of producing a bad quality product (rework, scrap).

-You can see more details in Plan Quality process.
+You can see more details in the Plan Quality process.

-Vendor bid analysis – when you decide to contract out certain amount of work, you would talk to vendors, float request-for-proposal (RFP), look at vendor responses, award contract, measure their output, pay them – all this would cost that need to be estimated for.
-The details of these activities are part of Project Procurement Management Knowledge Area.
+When you decide to contract out a certain amount of work, you would talk to vendors, float request-for-proposal (RFP), look at vendor responses, award contract, measure their output, pay them – all these would cost that need to be estimated.
+The details of these activities are part of the Project Procurement Management Knowledge Area.

 What do you get?

 Cost estimates of tasks (or activities) – list of probable cost estimates for all activities on the project.
-We say ‘probable cost estimates’ because estimating costs is not one time activity.
-It has to be done throughout the length of project.
-And each time it is done the activity cost is refined.
-All supporting assumptions, reasoning and documentation is also included.
+We say ‘probable cost estimates’ because estimating costs is not a one-time activity.

-These will be used to create project budget.
-We shall see this in the next lesson.
+These will be used to create a project budget.
+Let us discover this in the next lesson.